nikohan/express-demo/README.md

 # express-demo

 I use this project to learn **nodejs** async programming and something about **js** language.
+The version of this project's javascript language is ECMAScript2015.

 ### run this test project